georgia-tech-db/evadb/docs/source/reference/model_train.rst

 In the above query, you are creating a new customized UDF by automatically training a model from the `HomeRentals` table.
 The `rental_price` column will be the target column for predication, while `sqft` and `location` are the inputs.

 You can also simply give all other columns in `HomeRentals` as inputs and let the underlying automl framework to figure it out.
-Below is an examplequery:
+Below is an example query:

 .. code-block:: sql